7 Simple Ways To Create A Restful Bedtime Routine With ADHD

 Woman sitting on a couch with headphones on and her eyes closed, smiling

-Meditones make you calm without you having to do a thing.
+Meditones® make you calm without you having to do a thing.

-Meditones are binaural beats combined with contemporary ambient music which guides your brain into calm.
-Effortlessly.
 You just listen with headphones and the meditones effect will begin.
 This makes meditones the perfect combo for a deeply relaxing playlist before bed.

 The best kind of meditones for sleep are in the Theta and Delta range.
 These are the ones that help you produce brain waves similar to deep restful sleep.